About

 Church.

-confusing relationship with a Catholic and is looking
+confusing relationship with a Catholic and are looking

 for guidance.